 How to Recover From a Social Gaffe

-Even with all the best intentions, it’s likely that you’re still going to commit the occasional social gaffe at some point in your career.
+Even with all the best intentions, it’s likely that you’re still going to commit the occasional work gaffe at some point in your career.
 When it happens, look on it as an opportunity to learn more about your coworkers and yourself.

 You can recover from a workplace gaffe, or guide one of your direct reports to do so, by doing the following: